+2.55 Customer Service Connection

+2.57 Measuring Requirements

-2.55 Person
+2.60 Person

+2.63 State Water Board

+2.65 Surplus Water

+2.70 Uniform Water Sale and Purchase Agreement

-2.60 Water Sale and Purchase
+2.75 Water Sale and Purchase

 2.10 Generally.
 Unless otherwise provided or the context otherwise requires, the following definitions shall apply to this Ordinance and to any resolution, rule, regulation or order made pursuant to this Ordinance.

 2.15 Applicant.
 “Applicant” means any person, firm, corporation, partnership, limited liability company, trust, public agency, or special district making written application for purchase of water from the District.

+2.17 Approved Meter.
+“Approved Meter” means a manufactured instrument for accurately measuring and recording the flow of water in a pipeline that can meet the requirements of the District’s Alternative Compliance Plan under the State Water Resources Control Board water measurement and reporting regulation and has been approved by the District General Manager.

 2.20 Board.
 “Board” means the Board of Trustees of the District.

 2.25 General Manager.
-“General Manager” means that individual hired by and working under the direction of the Board who is responsible for the administration of the District’s business and the development, maintenance and operation of its facilities and programs.
+“General Manager” means that individual hired by and working under the direction of the Board who is responsible for the administration of the District’s business and the development, maintenance, and operation of its facilities and programs.

-2.30 Project Water.
-“Project water” means water that is released from Coyote Dam that is either surface or underflow as described in Permit #12947-B issued by the State Water Resources Control Board, Division of Water Rights.

-2.35 Control Valve.
-“Control valve” means a valve, located in the Customer’s piping as close to the meter as practicable, the operation of which will control the entire water supply from the meter to the Customer.
+2.30 District Water.
+“District Water” means any and all water available to the District for distribution.

 2.40 Costs.
 “Costs” means and includes where the context permits, all costs of environmental review, administration, labor, materials, transportation, supervision, engineering, construction of capital improvements, maintenance and operations expenses, and costs of funding a prudent reserve.

 2.45 District.
 “District” means Mendocino County Russian River Flood Control and Water Conservation Improvement District.

 2.50 Customer.
-“Customer” means any individual, corporation, limited liability company, partnership, trust, public agency or special district whose Application for purchase of water from the District is accepted by the District, and who executes a Water Sale and Purchase Agreement in the form approved by the District’s Board of Trustees.
+“Customer” means any individual, corporation, limited liability company, partnership, trust, public agency, or special district whose Application for purchase of water from the District is accepted by the District, and who executes a Uniform Water Sale and Purchase Agreement in the form approved by the District’s Board of Trustees.

+2.55 Customer Service Connection.
+“Customer Service Connection” shall mean the location(s) where Customer diverts District Water from the Russian River as identified in Uniform Water Supply & Purchase Agreement.

+2.57 Measuring Requirements.
+“Measuring Requirements” shall mean the requirements of the State Water Resources Control Board water measurement and reporting regulation, as implemented in Article 3 (commencing with Section 1840) Chapter 12 of Part 2 of Division 2 of the Water Code and the implementing regulations adopted by the State Water Board, as they may be amended from time to time.

-2.55 Person.
+2.60 Person.
 “Person” means any human being, individual, company, limited liability company, partnership, corporation, governmental entity, governmental agency, special district, public corporation, political subdivision, the State of California, the United States of America, and any federally recognized Indian tribe or band, or any group or combination of the foregoing acting in concert.